 Dan Fitzsimmons, Allegheny County Chief Trial Deputy District Attorney

 Antwon Rose II, deceased

 Michelle Kenney, mother of Antwon Rose

 PICKING THE ROSFELD JURY

-The jury of six men and six women — nine white and three black — in the Michael Rosfeld homicide trial comes from a pool of 144 potential candidates picked at the Dauphin County Courthouse in Harrisburg.
-All four alternates are white; three are men.
+The jury of six men and six women — nine white and three black — in the Michael Rosfeld homicide trial came from a pool of 144 potential candidates picked at the Dauphin County Courthouse in Harrisburg.
+All four alternates were white; three were men.
 The jurors were questioned by prosecutors with the Allegheny County district attorney's office and Mr. Rosfeld's lawyer, Patrick Thomassey.

 Hover over or tap the profiles to reveal their information.